Women in Trades

-We are currently active with Atlas Heavy Engineering on the north side of Brisbane in a program called Women in Welding where we are helping a number of pre trade qualified women get into apprenticeships in the boiler making trade.
-The initial feedback that we have had from this cooperative venture is that the standard of craftsmanship in the welding jobs that these women have done is superior to some of the men who have been through this workshop.
-We hope to place a number of these participants into apprenticeships where they can complete their trade qualifications and go on and advance their career within the engineering trade they have selected.
+We have previously worked with Atlas Heavy Engineering on the north side of Brisbane in a program called Women in Welding where we helped a number of pre-trade qualified women get into apprenticeships in the boilermaking trade.
+The feedback we had from this cooperative venture is that the standard of craftsmanship in the welding jobs that these women have done is superior to some of the men who have been through the workshop.
+We placed a number of these participants into apprenticeships where they can complete their trade qualifications and go on and advance their career within the engineering trade they have selected.